KarlVM12/ATM/README.md

 ### How To Use
 Running the ATM.class will bring up a dialogue box using JOptionPane that asks for user input.
-There are only certain valid inputs you can enter based on the in_accounts.txt There are five accounts in in_accounts.txt that are read into the program and assigned to a bank class.
+There are only certain valid inputs you can enter based on the in_accounts.txt file.
+There are five accounts in in_accounts.txt that are read into the program and assigned to a bank class.

 ### Transactions